Kohl’s to require customers to wear face coverings starting July 20

-MENOMONEE FALLS, Wis.
-(KCAU) – Kohl’s will be requiring its customers to wear face coverings starting on Monday, July 20.
+MENOMONEE FALLS, WI (KCAU) – Kohl’s will be requiring its customers to wear face coverings starting on Monday, July 20.

 The retail store chain said it considers the health and safety of its customers a top priority.